Porto Alegre: Classical Music

 The city is a reference for the entire state in terms of classical music, serving as the main hub for production and dissemination of influence.
 It has a considerable audience for this genre; it is included in the tour routes of internationally renowned performers and boasts two major orchestras - the Porto Alegre Symphony Orchestra (OSPA) and the PUCRS Philharmonic Orchestra - as well as a chamber orchestra, the São Pedro Theater Chamber Orchestra, along with numerous smaller chamber groups and vocal and instrumental soloists.
 The city also has a large number of music schools and performance venues.

-At the same time, there is noticeable development in academic research and advanced professional qualification in the undergraduate and graduate music programs at UFRGS.
-In addition to generating a significant collection of musicological texts and publications and preparing a large number of music professionals and new teachers, the organization of high-quality public recitals is an integral part of the functioning of these programs.
+At the same time, there has been development in academic research and advanced professional qualification in the undergraduate and graduate music programs at UFRGS.
+In addition to generating musicological texts and publications and preparing music professionals and new teachers, the organization of public recitals is an integral part of the functioning of these programs.